GregorR/style/STYLE.md

    use contractions in formal speech, so long as it doesn't create ambiguity.
    Eschewing contractions makes writing stilted.
 Some people have the misbegotten opinion that more stilted writing is more formal; the reality is that stilted writing is poor writing, in any context.
-It makes the author look like they don't have a strong grasp of English.
+Stilted writing suggests that its author's grasp of English is poor.
 Contractions are more natural, and natural writing comes across as confident, not casual.
    Moreover, contractions often convey a subtly different connotation than their uncontracted form, so banning contractions restricts expressiveness to